calebmadrigal/calebmadrigal-blog/blog/content/posts/ipython-notebook-vps.md

     /usr/local/bin/ipython notebook --profile nbserver --pylab inline

-Now you should be able to reboot, and you should be able to access your iPython Notebook as before.
+Now you should be able to reboot, and you should be able to access your IPython Notebook as before.
 So at this point, even if the server reboots, iPython Notebook will be started again.

 To test this, type `reboot` into the command-line.
 This will boot you out of SSH, but you should be able to reconnect in a minute or 2.
-After the server has had time to reboot, you should see if you can access your iPython Notebook server (as done above).
+After the server has had time to reboot, you should see if you can access your IPython Notebook server (as done above).
 If so, everything is working.

 ## Final Notes

   * Remember to always check the SSL signature before typing your passoword in.
 If you don't, then it is possible that there is a Man-in-the-Middle attack going on, and someone evil could see your password
-  * You are typically encouraged not to run things with root, but if iPython Notebook is all you are using this VPS for, then it should be fine.
+  * You are typically encouraged not to run things with root, but if IPython Notebook is all you are using this VPS for, then it should be fine.
   * You are typically encouraged to run python stuff in a virtualenv.
 That is typically good, but for simplicity, I didn't include it in this tutorial.
-  * For now, you cannot organize iPython Notebooks in subdirectories (and access them all with a single running instance of iPython Notebook).
+  * For now, you cannot organize IPython Notebooks in subdirectories (and access them all with a single running instance of iPython Notebook).
 But that should be coming in the future: https://github.com/ipython/ipython/wiki/IPEP-16%3A-Notebook-multi-directory-dashboard-and-URL-mapping

 ## THE END